MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

 To notify our controller that the user pressed send from the Message Input View we need to create a protocol in order to do this.

-Take a moment to create a protocol and skeletal function in charge of notifying the controller that the send button was tapped.
+Take a moment to create a protocol and a skeletal function in charge of notifying the controller that the send button was tapped.

 [solution]
 ``` swift